 For example, if they were on WooCommerce, they might have outgrown the ecommerce functionality of the plugin, but still want to keep their carefully crafted WordPress site.
 Or if they were using Drupal on their content-driven website and wanted to start selling for the first time, they would need to find a way to connect it to a commerce engine.
 Headless can allow them to keep what works and add or upgrade what doesn’t.

-Now let’s look at a few headless success stories, and how they used headless solutions to expand their brands.
+Now let’s look at a few headless success stories, and how these brands used headless solutions in clever ways to innovate and grow.

 K2 Sports is a collection of iconic global brands devoted to “creating unforgettable experiences for outdoor enthusiasts.”
 This includes everything from skiing and snowboarding to snowshoes and backcountry safety equipment.
 Each brand under the K2 umbrella maintains a distinct voice and point of view while sharing the K2 standards for customer satisfaction and pioneering innovation.